 Heavy metal?
 In conservative Munich?
 Yes, a relatively small but veritable, varicoloured scene.
-And it’s no surprise, says Randy M. Salo, a Munich-based documentary-maker pointing at a thick book on an office table in front of him.
+And it’s no surprise, says Randy M. Salo, a Munich-based documentary-maker pointing at a thick book on a desk in front of him.
 Looks like a government report, I remark.
 Well, it’s conference papers about heavy metal, he says, drawn from a recent gathering in Helsinki that explored the link between the rich world and the “counter-proposition of metal”.

 The spirituality in the material he signals (check out the cover art of Heretoir’s “The Circle”), has clearly sprung from fields of sound to which Coltrane’s animism, let alone Markus Stockhausen’s clean-line trumpet, would never take me (nor for that matter would his sometime record company, Munich-based ECM).
 But there is, man, a mothering white guitar player, as Miles might have said, in Randy’s film of a skate punk group called Straightline, that stands my ear on end.
 A priori, it’s not my thing, but so what?
 The guitarist-singer, called just Bart, plays lines that motor — forceful, intense, mordantly inventive.
 He tells Randy’s camera he started out playing jazz.